genesiscommunitysuccess/docs/docs/04_web/02_web-components/05_layout/01_dynamic-layout.md

 - **title**: string defining the title of the pane which contains the content.
 Defaults to `Item x`, where `x` is the pane number.
 - **closable**: boolean defining whether this element is closable - Default false.
 - **size**: optional string parameter defining size, [see here](#sizing).
+- **registration**: optional string which manually sets the registered name for the pane- [see here](#dynamic-registration-and-adding-items).
+By default each item that doesn't have the `registration` attribute set will be a string registered sequentially starting at `"1"`.

 ### Sizing